input-output-hk/marlowe/README.md

 Meadow is available at: https://input-output-hk.github.io/marlowe/ and a video showing Meadow in Action is here: https://youtu.be/_loz70XkHM8

 The sources for Meadow are available in the `meadow` folder.

+## Meadow in the cloud

+Together with the last version of Marlowe (`v2.0`) we have also developed a redesigned version of Meadow called Meadow in the cloud.
+Meadow in the cloud can be found [here](https://prod.meadow.marlowe.iohkdev.io).

 ## Build on MacOS